benleibowitz/HystrixExample/README.md

 ![Diagram](diagram.png)

 The goal is to talk to `exampleservice`, which will fetch a result from `downstreamservice`.
-The requests to and from `exampleservice` are routed through a sidecar proxy using [Envoy](https://envoyproxy.io).
-All requests to the `exampleservice` are routed through the sidecar proxy running at `localhost:10000`
+The requests to and from `exampleservice` are routed through a sidecar proxy using [Envoy](https://envoyproxy.io), running on `localhost:10000`.

+The `downstreamservice` is a very simple "hello, world" server with a few simulated scenarios, and `exampleservice` is the Hystrix example with the sidecar proxy.
+The `downstreamservice` does not have a proxy, though there is no reason it couldn't.

 # Running the example